Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 The hike is beginner-friendly and takes about an hour in total.

-However, prepare for a lot of stairs.
+However, prepared for a lot of stairs.
 You can bring water with you and there are rest benches and viewpoints on the way up.

 Hamdeok Beach Viewpoint with teal water - best beaches in Jeju Island